vannizhang/react-d3-charts/README.md

 ```

 ## Sparkline Chart
 The Sparkline chart renders a tiny line chart using an array of numbers as input data.
+See [examples](https://vannizhang.github.io/react-d3-charts/?path=/docs/example-sparkline--docs).

 ### Usage
 ```sh